 To this day I find it quite mind-boggling when I think of that incredible moment.
 Behind my desk, in front of the flickering screensaver on my laptop computer, intending to plan my own demise...
 I experienced instead a deeply significant spiritual breakthrough.
 I was confronted with an overwhelming and sudden awakening to my spiritual origins.
 I was reconnected with my inner divinity and higher self in a very powerful way.
 I still did not know what I was going to do going forward, but I finally felt free in that moment to fully acknowledge who I really was, for the first time in my life.
 For weeks afterwards I was like a hung-over, dazed Rip van Winkle, who had finally woken up after spending many years in a restless, feverish sleep.
 I was now perceiving with astonishment a sparkling, new, mystical world through the eyes of a newborn.
 After that fateful night, my life took a remarkable turn for the better.

-In my youth it was near impossible to find any reliable information on spirituality, metaphysics, psychic phenomena and the paranormal.
+In my youth it was near impossible to find any reliable information on alternative spirituality, metaphysics, psychic phenomena and the paranormal.
 In those days we did not have films and television shows like The Secret, Psychic Kids: Children of the Paranormal or What The Bleep Do We Know?
-There were also no Long Island or Hollywood mediums on cable TV.
-Growing up, the closest thing I had to a psychic role-model was the actress Sissy Spacek in the movie Carrie, as well as the stereotypical gypsy fortune-tellers and their crystal balls in my dad’s old comic books.
+There were also no Long Island or Hollywood mediums, or any cable TV for that matter.
+Bear in mind that I basically grew up without television, since it was only introduced to South Africa when I was in my early teens, but I did spend a lot of time in the movies.
+The closest thing I had to a psychic role-model in those days was the actress Sissy Spacek in the classic Stephen King film Carrie, as well as the stereotypical gypsy fortune-tellers and their crystal balls in my dad’s old comic books.
 The metaphysical books I could find in the school library were on subjects like the evils of witchcraft, or how Harry Houdini became a debunker of mediumship.
 No wonder it took me decades to figure out what all the ‘strange things’ were that I was seeing, hearing and feeling!
 Fortunately, with the dawning of the new millennium, came the TV show Crossing Over with John Edward, which brought me the final missing puzzle piece.
-Seeing someone whom I could actually identify with, doing this kind of work out there in public, like it was the most natural thing in the world, gave me the courage to finally come out of the psychic closet.
+Seeing someone whom I could actually identify with, doing this kind of work out there in public, like it was the most natural thing in the world, gave me the courage to finally come out of the psychic closet myself.

 Today, my quest continues to liberate others from dogma, ignorance, prejudice and fear, and inspire people to live their life by design and fulfill their true destiny.
 My early life experiences compel me to search for more answers, and it continues to inspire me to teach and write.
 The confusion and frustration I had to endure as a child, often due to ignorance, fear and intolerance, made me vow to research, learn and share as much as I could about alternative spirituality, psychic phenomena, parapsychology, the paranormal, and metaphysics.
 If I can spare just one sensitive child unnecessary trauma, inspire just one adult to come out of the 'psychic closet’, or save just one Indigo soul’s life from ending in tragedy, then the bewilderment I had suffered as a child would all be worth it.